xbeat/Glitch-Community/FAQ.md

 ### What differences are there between my remix and the main site?

+Other than not being able to login with oauth, your remix should support every page on the site.
+The community site runs in production mode, which you can enable by setting

 ### How do I add a question to the FAQ?